BorysG94/POKEDEXX/README.md

 # POKEDEXX
+POKEDEXX is my second aplication in my swift portfolio,

+Once again i want to train with:
+-API i create json file to be used
+-MVVM architecture.

+I also try implement:
+-SwfitUi
+-Searchbar
+-Detials view
+-Animations

-POKEDEXX is my second aplication in swift, once again i want to train with API i create json file to be used, and also use MVVM architecture.
+i want to create simple design and also simple code

-In this project i use SwiftUI, also i add functionality like search bar and another view with pokemon details.

-Add to that when user type in search bar app only show pokemons with letter user type in search bar

-below i will attach some screen and videos
+below i will attach some screen and videos pleas share any coments.

 ![Simulator Screen Shot - iPhone 14 Pro - 2023-02-23 at 13 58 53](https://user-images.githubusercontent.com/124820395/220917384-376493a8-4b7f-4d6e-9684-7e53ef92bbdb.png)